overwolf/overwolf.github.io/docs/api/overwolf-streaming.md

 ### 7. Allow the user to change volume

-Allow the user to change volume with `overwolf.streaming.changeVolume` while streaming.
+Allow the user to change volume with [changeVolume()](#changevolumestreamid-audiooptions-callback) while streaming.

 ### 8. Call overwolf.streaming.stop

-Call `overwolf.streaming.stop` to stop the streaming session.
+Call [stop()](#stopstreamid-callback) to stop the streaming session.

 ### Extras

-* Use `setBRBImage` when streaming to Twitch.tv when `capture_desktop` is not enabled, this will allow you to customize the Be-Right-Back image the viewers will see.
+* Use [setBRBImage()](#setbrbimagestreamid-image-backgroundcolor-callback) when streaming to Twitch.tv when `capture_desktop` is not enabled, this will allow you to customize the Be-Right-Back image the viewers will see.
-* Use `setWindowStreamingMode` for video recording and streaming – this method works on a per-overwolf-window basis – for each window you can decide if it is to be shown in the stream or not – regardless of whether the streamer is viewing it or not.
+* Use [setWindowStreamingMode](#setwindowstreamingmodewindowid-streamingmode-callback) for video recording and streaming – this method works on a per-overwolf-window basis – for each window you can decide if it is to be shown in the stream or not – regardless of whether the streamer is viewing it or not.
-* Use `setWindowObsStreamingMode` when you aren’t streaming with Overwolf but want to leverage Overwolf’s APIs and stream with OBS.
+* Use [setWindowObsStreamingMode](#setwindowobsstreamingmodewindowid-obsstreamingmode-callback) when you aren’t streaming with Overwolf but want to leverage Overwolf’s APIs and stream with OBS.

 ## start(settings, callback)